bgd-labs/aave-tenderly-cli/README.md

 # keep the fork alive forever
 aave-fork-cli fork --keepAlive

+# fork at a specific block (default is latest)
+aave-fork-cli fork --block 15415636

 # adjust the networkId of the created fork (defaults to 3030)
 aave-fork-cli fork --forkNetworkId 42